-Jason Florio is a freelance photojournalist and filmmaker who bases between London, UK, Malta, and the Gambia, West Africa.
-He has produced images and films around the world for NGO’s, and publications including The New York Times, The New Yorker, Smithsonian, Geographical and Amnesty International.
+Jason Florio is a multi-award winning photographer, and filmmaker, who bases between London, UK, Malta, and the Gambia, West Africa.
+He has produced images and films around the world for NGO’s, and publications including The New York Times, The New Yorker, Smithsonian, Geographical Magazine, and Amnesty International.

 His focus has been on under-reported stories about people living on the margins of society and human rights.
-He has won a number of awards including most recently the Magnum Photography Award 2017 for his long-term work on the migration crisis in the Mediterranean.
+His most recent award: Magnum Photography Award 2017 for his long-term work on the migration crisis in the Mediterranean.

 ‘Nhlanhla is…’ 2018- short documentary – Director – camera – producer